<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 • Check for common text mistakes & forbidden words

-How to Optimize Feed-Based Ads
+How to optimize Feed-Based Ads

 1. Long-tail keywords might be flagged as "low search volume"